MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 ## Managing access to workspaces

-There are two roles with different permissions levels for users of workspaces:
+There are two roles, with different permissions levels, for users of workspaces:

 - **Owner**: Creator of a workspace.</br>
   Owners manage access to their workspaces.